cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 ### The Stake-Diff Algorithm

 Of note is the distinct plateau in cumulative transaction fees paid after July 2017.
 This is a direct result of the consensus rule change to [replace the original stake-difficulty algorithm](https://medium.com/decred/new-stake-difficulty-algorithm-cdf432d623fe) which had a natural resonance in the ticket price.
-This led to 'fee wars' were users attempted to aquire tickets during price troughs and resulted in an overall poor user experience.
+This led to 'fee wars' were users attempted to acquire tickets during price troughs and resulted in an overall poor user experience.
 This consensus rule change [passed a governance vote with 97.9% approval](https://explorer.dcrdata.org/agenda/sdiffalgorithm) despite being clearly against miner short term interest (higher fees).

-There are two mechanisms that would lead to this vote result, both of which the author deems very positive outcomes for the Decred project health anda credit to the governance and upgrade system:
+There are two mechanisms that would lead to this vote result, both of which the author deems very positive outcomes for the Decred project health and credit to the governance and upgrade system:

 1. Miners are freely able to stake mined coins, and during the 2017 bull market, this was a profitable strategy.
 Thus miners holding tickets still voted in favor of long term user experience rather than in their own short term financial interest.
 This suggests sound alignment of miner values with those of the rest of the community.

 2. Mining was dominated by dual Ethereum GPU miners in 2017, whom are generally believed to have distributed DCR coins almost immediately to exchanges for sale.
-Thus, miners would not have had a a significant say in the vote and this indicates a wide, public coin distribution has occured which enhances vote decentralisation.
+Thus, miners would not have had a a significant say in the vote and this indicates a wide, public coin distribution has occurred which enhances vote decentralisation.

 ![miner_stakediff.png](images/miner_stakediff.png)

 An additional observation pertaining to cumulative miner rewards paid is the notion of miners 'putting the bottom in' for bear markets.
 Given this represents the aggregate income of the mining industry, when the network valuation falls below this level, it can indicate mining is becoming increasingly unprofitable on aggregate.

 This leads to weaker miners disabling mining rigs, a compression of the difficulty ribbon and an increased share of hash-rate gained by stronger miners.
-Given strong miner stategy tends to focus on accumulation of coins in bullish markets, this begins to constrain the available supply entering the market and has historically shown to preceed price appreciation and bullish conditions, both for Bitcoin and Decred.
+Given strong miner strategy tends to focus on accumulation of coins in bullish markets, this begins to constrain the available supply entering the market and has historically shown to precede price appreciation and bullish conditions, both for Bitcoin and Decred.

 ![miner_pow_rewards.png](images/miner_pow_rewards.png)